reef-technologies/handbook/README.md

 - `#announcements` - the general announcement channel, where we mostly welcome new people and announce our vacation periods to others
 - `#default` - the default channel (if there is no dedicated channel for something, we use this one)
-- `#python` - where we sometimes discuss things such as the usage of walrus operator (`:=`) or if it is better to use `raise` or `raise e` (as not everyone speaks Python on #default)
+- `#python` - where we sometimes discuss things such as the usage of walrus operator (`:=`) or if it is better to use `raise` or `raise e` (as not everyone speaks Python on `#default`)
 - `#random` - all topics not directly related to work.
 If you read something interesting, don't hesitate to share it with us.
 - `#sales` - sales team sends notifications there about high quality leads, signed/terminated contracts etc.
 - `#security` - for things like [heartbleed](http://heartbleed.com/), [shellshock](https://www.symantec.com/outbreak/?id=shellshock), [krack](https://www.krackattacks.com/), [poodle](https://www.us-cert.gov/ncas/alerts/TA14-290A), [venom](http://venom.crowdstrike.com/), [ghost](https://blog.qualys.com/laws-of-vulnerabilities/2015/01/27/the-ghost-vulnerability), [meltdown/spectre](https://meltdownattack.com/)
 - `#sociocracy` - the channel where sociocracy is coordinated
 - `#recruitment` - to discuss recruitment, trial candidate progress etc
 - `#staff` - internal staff channel - the only practical difference between a trial candidate and a staff member.
-The channel is practically dead because we don't want to have any part of the culture that is not available to the trial candiates.
+The channel is practically dead because we don't want to have any part of the culture that is not available to the trial candidates.
 - `#va_for_rt` - for delegating things to Virtual Assistants
 - `#website` - discussion about our company website and its development